ovh/docs/pages/platform/kubernetes-k8s/add-ip-restrictions/guide.en-ca.md

 Initializing provider plugins...
 - Finding latest version of ovh/ovh...
+- Finding latest version of hashicorp/local...
-- Installing ovh/ovh v0.19.0...
+- Installing ovh/ovh v0.19.1...
-- Installed ovh/ovh v0.19.0 (signed by a HashiCorp partner, key ID F56D1A6CBDAAADA5)
+- Installed ovh/ovh v0.19.1 (signed by a HashiCorp partner, key ID F56D1A6CBDAAADA5)
+- Installing hashicorp/local v2.2.3...
+- Installed hashicorp/local v2.2.3 (signed by HashiCorp)

 Partner and community providers are signed by their developers.
 If you'd like to know more about provider signing, you can read about it here: